 - I personally love this item, but I often feel like I can't afford to give up survivability as Mundo.
-Regardless, it synergizes extremely well with Mundo's Infected Cleaver, allowing each of them to do a percentage burn, and the cleaver slow doubles it.
+Regardless, it synergizes extremely well with Mundo's Infected Bonesaw, allowing each of them to do a percentage burn, and the cleaver slow doubles it.
 The gold for the ability power isn't too well spent though.
 Take this if you're ahead and want to stomp.

 - Fairly obvious jungling choice, builds into your Cinderhulk and makes you regain health in the jungle.

 - Gives you a lot more damage and tankiness in a gank, as well as allowing vision on the enemy if they try to get away.